-Cambridge Central European Conference 2018: Prague Spring and Its Legacies
+Cambridge Central European Conference 2019: Post-1989 Transformation and Historical Memory

 Cambridge Central and Eastern European Forum

 Cambridge University Czech and Slovak Society

 Cambridge University German Society